Smart Coupons

 Smart Coupons introduces a coordinated validation model that enables harmonised cross‑retail execution, allowing brands and agencies to scale campaigns across retailers and markets without restructuring underlying operational logic.

-The infrastructure supports multi‑retail execution while preserving full retailer governance at every redemption stage.
-Harmonisation occurs at the validation coordination layer — not at the level of pricing, settlement agreements or POS authority.
+The model preserves full retailer governance at every redemption stage.
+Harmonisation takes place at the validation coordination layer — not at the level of pricing, settlement agreements or POS authority.
+By aligning validation before redemption and settlement recognition, structural opacity is reduced early, preventing reconciliation complexity from accumulating as campaigns scale across markets.

 Consumers complete a validated claim linked to a selected retailer.
 Depending on campaign design, validation occurs through two coordinated methods: